-An expansive enquiry into freedom of movement through immersive and reactive installation, moving image and print.
+An expansive enquiry into freedom of movement through the lens of the river Forth in a seven screen projected moving image work.

 Exhibition details